insure logo

 How can I lower my car insurance rates?

-There are several ways to save money and receive the best car insurance rates.
+There are several ways to save money and receive the best car insurance rates:

 Will my old car insurance cover a new car?

-Good news!
+If you’re already paying for a car insurance policy, you may wonder if you can just use it for your new car.
+The answer is yes.
 Many insurance companies offer a new car grace period.
-However, ask your insurance agent about a grace period before you make your new car purchase.
+However, ask your insurance agent about a grace period before purchasing your new car — and contact them immediately once you’ve made your final decision.

 Many insurance companies offer up to a 30-day grace period for a new or new-to-you vehicle.
 This will give you a bit of time to finalize everything with the new car and new policy.